rogASHISH/HR-Employee-Attrition-/README.md

 ## 📋 STEPS FOLLOWED:

 ## ✅ DATA IMPORT:
-First I Gathered data from Meriskill and imported it into Tabeau for data transformation
+First I Gathered data from IBM Dataset and imported it into Tabeau for data transformation

 ## ✅ DATA TRANSFORMATION:
 Used Tableau Query to clean the data, removed nulls and duplicates, and fine-tuned data types.